trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 * To simplify things we don't want to recompile the site everyday to get the latest day showing 'no incidents'

-The best choice for this was clearly JavaScript.
+The best choice for this was JavaScript.
 Using liquid we can inject JavaScript into the page to define our incidents:

 {% highlight html %}
 {% raw %}